renkayla/prework/README.md

     I wanted to build a study guide for prework to get into the habit of the GitFlow.
     I found it very useful and prepared me for bootcamp.
-    I learned how to add files like JavaScript and CSS and added useful and function code to those files.
+    I learned how to add files like JavaScript and CSS.
+    I added useful and function code to those files.

 ## Installation